 Students must be in good academic standing according to their school/college in order to be eligible to request the pass/fail grading option.

-Undergraduates may carry one course on a pass/fail basis per term and a maximum of 16 credits during their undergrad career.
+Undergraduates may carry one course on a pass/fail basis per term and a maximum of 16 credits during their undergraduate careers.
 The summer sessions collectively count as a single term.

 There may be restrictions on how courses taken pass/fail can be used to fulfill degree and/or major requirements, as well as school/college policy related to who is eligible to take courses using the pass/fail option.
 Students are encouraged to consult with an advisor before requesting to use the pass/fail option for a course to fully understand the implications.